thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 ### EDVAC (1944-49) John Mauchly/J.P Eckert/ John von Neumann

 Built at the Moore School for the BRL as a successor to ENIAC by Mauchly and Eckert whilst ENIAC was still operational.
-It arose out of #vonNeumann discussions with Mauchly and Eckert and was necessitated by the need to calculate the behaviour of the fissile materials in the atomic bomb.
+It's architecture arose out of discussions between #vonNeumann and Mauchly and Eckert and was necessitated by the need to calculate the behaviour of the fissile materials in the atomic bomb.

-It resulted in the famous _First Draft of a Report on the Edvac_ by #vonNeumann which is seen as the definitive statement of the modern **digital programmable general-purpose computer**.
+It resulted in the famous _First Draft of a Report on the EDVAC_ by #vonNeumann which is seen as the definitive statement of the modern **digital programmable general-purpose computer**.